 Discussion with the registered manager confirmed that information in regard to current best practice guidelines was made available to staff.
-For example information was available regarding NISCC Code of Professional Conduct.
-Staff were provided with mandatory training and additional training opportunities relevant to any specific needs of the residents for example management of self-injurious behaviours.
+Staff were provided with mandatory training and additional training opportunities relevant to any specific needs of the residents, for example, staff completed training in dementia awareness.